 - 1.)
-HOME proposed sites containing property within a 100-year flood plain are not permitted.
-Housing Credit and HOME Funds proposed sites and existing projects are not allowed to contain wetlands. - 2.)
-New Construction projects in all zones will require radon resistant new construction practices in all buildings pursuant to the radon requirements in the most recent version of HUD's Multifamily Accelerated Processing (MAP) Guide.
-Radon testing results must be provided for all rehabilitation projects in zones 1 and 2 in accordance with the most recent version of HUD's Multifamily Accelerated Processing (MAP) Guide.
+Per Addendum B, no portion of any HOME proposed sites can be located within a 100-year flood plain or contain any wetlands, streams, lakes, or other water bodies (which also includes waters of the United States) including any integral offsite development areas (e.g., offsite areas required for ingress, egress, or parking).
+Under certain conditions as specified in Addendum B, portions of Housing Credit proposed sites can be located within a 100-year flood plain or contain wetlands, streams, lakes, or other water bodies (which also includes waters of the United States). - 2.)
+New Construction projects in all zones will require radon resistant new construction practices in all buildings pursuant to the radon requirements in the most recent version of HUD's Multifamily Accelerated Processing (MAP) Guide.8 Radon testing results must be provided for all rehabilitation projects in zones 1 and 2 in accordance with the most recent version of HUD's Multifamily Accelerated Processing (MAP) Guide.
 For the most current radon information see: www.adph.org/radon. - 3.)
 New Construction Rental Units: All new construction developments must submit a complete site specific soils report, not more than one year old at the time of submission of final plans and specifications, bound within the project specifications.
-The soils report must reflect the results of laboratory tests conducted on a minimum of 1 soil boring per planned building location and a minimum total of 2 soil borings at the planned paved areas of the development.
-A registered professional engineer or a certified testing agency with a current license to practice in the State of Alabama must prepare the report. - 4.)
-New Construction Single-Family Rental Homes: All developments must submit a complete site specific soils report, not more than one year old at the time of submission of final plans and specifications, bound within the project specifications.
-The soils report must reflect the results of laboratory tests conducted on a minimum of 1 soil boring for every 2 single family buildings and a minimum total of 2 soil borings at the planned paved areas of the development.
+The soils report must reflect the results of laboratory tests conducted on a minimum of 1 soil boring per planned building location and a minimum of 2 soil borings at the planned paved areas of the development.
+A registered professional engineer or a certified testing agency with a current license to practice in the State of Alabama must prepare the report.